-11. CIA Official Cover
+Official Cover

-Review Board Guidelines.
-Official Cover was treated differently In records that were generated by Executive Branch agencies such as the CIA, than it was In documents created by Congressional entities, such as the HSCA.
 In Congressional documents, cover information was released unless the information might reveal details of the scope of official cover or important details about the mechanisms of official cover that were not generally known to the public.
-In Congressional records, information was released if the CIA or another agency of the Executive Branch was able to demonstrate that it has taken affirmative official action to prevent the disclosure of such information in the past and that its release in a particular record would cause identifiable damage to national security.
+Information was released if the CIA or another agency of the Executive Branch was able to demonstrate that it has taken affirmative official action to prevent the disclosure of such information in the past and that its release in a particular record would cause identifiable damage to national security.
 In Executive Branch documents and in documents derived from Executive Branch documents, substitute language such as "official cover" or "details of official cover" was used in lieu of the actual cover or the details of official cover.
 The cover status of certain high-profile individuals was released when disclosure has previously been permitted by affirmative official acts of the Executive Branch of the US government.
-Cover status of other individuals was disclosed only to the extent that they were important to the assassination story, subject to review on a case-by-case basis.
+Cover status of other individuals was disclosed only to the extent that they were important to the assassination story.
+They were handled on a case-by-case basis.